Serving on a jury is more than a civic responsibility. It is how each and every one of us provides access to justice for all.

 When I speak with jurors, they sometimes ask whether I have ever been called for jury service.
 The answer is yes, many times.
-I’ve been summoned for service and served as a juror while working as an attorney, as a trial court judge, and as an appellate justice.
+I’ve been summoned for service and served as a juror while working as an attorney, as a trial court judge, as an appellate justice, and as Chief Justice of California.
 Even Chief Justices are called to serve, and we do.

 Serving on a jury is more than a civic responsibility—it is an opportunity for us to participate directly in our system of justice and contribute to our communities.
 Jury service enables each and every one of us to provide access to justice for all.
 Trial by jury is one of the fundamental ideals of American democracy; serving as jurors reminds us that these ideals exist only as long as individual citizens are willing to uphold them.